gravitational/teleport/rfd/0175-spiffe-federation.md

 The following audit events will be added or modified:

 - `bot.join` and `agent.join` will be leveraged by SPIFFE joining.
+  - The Subject, SANs, Serial and Issuer of the X.509 SVID will be included in the audit event.
 - `spiffe.federation.create` upon creation of a `SPIFFEFederation` resource.
 - `spiffe.federation.update` upon update of a `SPIFFEFederation` resource.
 - `spiffe.federation.delete` upon deletion of a `SPIFFEFederation` resource.